AbhiramMngi/shape/README.md

 # Square

 ## Problem Statement

-find the area and perimeter of a rectangle and a square.
+Find the area and perimeter of a rectangle and a square.

 ## Environment